PreritO/Deploy-DC/README.md

 This readme is meant to provide insight into setting up and running the media-microservices [DeathStarBench](https://github.com/delimitrou/DeathStarBench/tree/master/mediaMicroservices) on a Cloudlab instance with 3 nodes (1 master, 2 worker nodes)

+It has also been tested with the [social-network](https://github.com/delimitrou/DeathStarBench/tree/master/socialNetwork/k8s-yaml) micrroservices application.
+The only change is in the namespace that you have to create (i.e. create namespace `social-network`)

 ## Setup Steps:
 1. Install Docker and Kubernetes and Go
 2. Instantiate a K8s cluster